Understanding AHU Energy Efficiency Ratings

 ErP regulations mandate minimum motor efficiency for many applications.
 IE3 or IE4 motors increasingly become standard specifications.

 Motor efficiency matters because fans run for extended hours.
 Small efficiency differences compound over operating lifetimes into significant energy variations.
+This is why motor upgrades are often one of the first recommendations we make on energy saving projects.

 Variable Speed Technology